thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 Press `Ctrl`+`Shift`+`V` to paste and `Ctrl`+`D` to save the `docker-compose.yml`

-Let's add IP address of Thingsboard to the Performance test instance
+For more convenient usage you may add IP address of Thingsboard to the Performance test instance

 ```bash
 ssh perf-test